 - device information (including browser type)

-- gender, age, language, hobbies and interests
+- demographic data gender, age, language, hobbies and interests.

 This information is obtained via cookies and advertising.
 As a user you have the choice whether to accept cookies or not.
 Cookies are small pieces of data sent to your computer when you visit websites and collect information about you.
 They are stored in the cookie directory of your hard-drive, and do not necessarily expire at the end of your session.
 Session cookies are automatically deleted when you close your browser.